A Summer Under the Stars

 LUDOVICO EINAUDI on Tuesday, July 23rd highlighting "Seven Days Walking", the new recording project

 LYRIC DANCE COMPANY on Wednesday, July 31st featuring PIAF, HYMNE À L’AMOUR choreography, and costumes by Alberto Canestro

 There's More to Fiesole

 Stay in an accommodation close-by!

 This is just a sampling of the events on the program this summer, but the doors of Fiesole are always open to several magical treasures and antique civilizations.
-With so many things to explore and visit, you can easily program an entire day moving from the Etruscans with the antique walls to the Roman epoch and the remains of the famous thermal water spa or you could visit the caves where the stone came from that built Florence or learn more about the convent where Albert Einstein would go for inspiration.
+With so many things to explore and visit, you can easily program an entire day moving from the Etruscans, viewing the remains of their antique walls, to the Roman epoch and the archeological park filled with remnants of the famous thermal water spa.
+Or you could visit the caves where the stone that built Florence came from or learn more about the convent where Albert Einstein would go for inspiration.